 To the unfamiliar, FastPass+ may seem overwhelming.
 This service simply allows guests to pre-book rides and entertainment so that they skip the regular lines.
 While pre-booking rides and entertainment — in some cases, up to 60 days in advance of your trip — sounds complicated, it doesn't have to be.
 Using FastPass+ is one of the best ways to experience the most in-demand rides with little to no wait!
 We are answering these Disney FastPass+ FAQs to make things as easy as possible, and leave you toadally ready to tackle your vacay.
 If you already know the basics, check out our FastPass+ tips!
 Let's hop to it!

 What is FastPass+?

 FastPass+ is Disney's reservation system that allows guests to book advance reservations for experiences and attractions in the park.
-Guests staying at a Walt Disney World Resort hotel can make FastPass+ reservations up to 60 days in advance of check-in for their entire length of stay, while guests staying offsite can make reservations up to 30 days in advance of each day of their theme park visit.
-FastPass+ replaced the original FASTPASS system in the parks, and physical FASTPASS tickets are no longer distributed.
-Your FastPass+ selections are stored with your My Disney Experience profile on your tickets or MagicBands.
+Guests staying at Walt Disney World Resort hotels can make FastPass+ reservations up to 60 days in advance of check-in for their entire length of stay.
+Guests staying at select hotels (including in the Disney Springs area) also get this benefit.
+These include: